 The student must be approved by the justice management admission committee.
 See the justice management department for complete details.

 You can apply now if you are ready to begin at the University.
-If you would like to learn more about the program, please contact: Assistant Program Director, Jane L. Robinson.
+If you would like to learn more about the program, please contact: Program Director, Angela M. Lee.